jeffluppes/NaturalComputingDNN/README.md

 ![](http://puu.sh/wvTE0/c774db4b68.png)

 Like any other code, the output may be redirected or piped to a file (which is what we did in order to analyze the results, always a good tip!)

+As a last note: the training weights are saved in a h5py file in the same folder as the code.